Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: Introduction

 In this paper, we document the increased usage of Telegram by Russian outlets and present the first programmatic and multilingual study of the spread of news content amongst and between Russian news sites and Telegram.
 To do this, we crawl and gather content published between January 1 and September 25, 2022, from 16~Russia-based news sites (215K articles) and the 732~Telegram channels hyperlinked by these Russian news sites (2.48M~Telegram messages).
-Leveraging a multilingual version of the large foundational model MPNet~\cite{song2020mpnet}, fine-tuned on semantic search, we perform semantic similarity analyses of the content spread between and amongst these news platforms and English language, Russian language, and Ukrainian-language Telegram channels.
-Further, improving upon an online and parallelizable non-parametric version of the K-Means algorithm, we cluster our dataset into fine-grained \textit{topic clusters} to understand the topics discussed.
-We find that much of the content shared between Telegram and Russian websites concerns the war in Ukraine and Western sanctions on Russia.
-By performing this same clustering on semantic content specific to only Russian news websites or to only Telegram channels, we find an emphasis on the day-to-day machinations (\textit{e.g.}, bombings of particular bridges) of the Russo-Ukrainian War on Telegram that contrasts a focus on US politics specific to Russian news.
+Leveraging a multilingual version of the large foundational model MPNet~\cite{song2020mpnet}, fine-tuned on semantic search, we perform semantic similarity analyses of the content spread between and amongst these news platforms and our corresponding set of English-language, Russian-language, and Ukrainian-language Telegram channels.
+Further, by improving upon an online and parallelizable non-parametric version of the K-Means algorithm, we cluster our dataset into fine-grained \textit{topic clusters} to understand the topics discussed.